xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 To get a collection of line items that correspond to an **InvoiceDetail** instance:

-1. Pass the instance's BillingProvider and InvoiceLineItemType to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method
+1. Pass the instance's BillingProvider and InvoiceLineItemType to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method.
 2. Call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the associated line items.
 3. Create an enumerator to traverse the collection.
 For an example, see the following sample code.

-The following sample code uses a `foreach` loop to process the **InvoiceLineItems** collection.
+The following sample code uses a **foreach** loop to process the **InvoiceLineItems** collection.
 A separate collection of line items is retrieved for each **InvoiceLineItemType**.

 ``` csharp
 // IAggregatePartner partnerOperations;